-("Five C’s" of Good Specification Writing)
+Basic Specification Writing Principles ("Five C’s" of Good Specification Writing)

 To effectively communicate requirements, specifications must be clear, concise, complete, correct, and consistent.
 Some general guidance to ensure that a specification meets these "five C's" of good specification writing is provided below.

 - Specifications are a tool to communicate an owner's expectations regarding the